Yang Jian (Sui prince): 604–618

 Soon, one incident gave Emperor Yang the excuse to investigate further—as one of Yang Jian's favorite officials, Huangfu Xu (皇甫詡) the county magistrate of Yijue County (伊闕, a suburb of Luoyang), was taken by Yang Jian to Fenyang Palace (汾陽宮, in modern Linfen, Shanxi) in contravention of regulations that county magistrates were not allowed to leave their counties without good cause.
 The official Wei Deyu (韋德裕), in order to please Emperor Yang, filed an indictment against Yang Jian.
 Emperor Yang sent his guards to Yang Jian's palace and searched it, seeking evidence of further wrongdoing, and they found a major scandal.
 Yang Jian's wife Princess Wei (韦妃) had died sometime ago, and Yang Jian then carried out an affair with her sister Lady Wei (韦氏) who had already married a man from the Yuan (元) clan.
 Believing in a fortuneteller who told him that Lady Wei would one day be empress and believing Yang Zhao's three sons to be in the way, Yang Jian engaged witches to curse his nephews.
 In anger, Emperor Yang executed some of Yang Jian's close associates and ordered Lady Wei to commit suicide.
 Emperor Yang commented, "I only have Yang Jian as a son; otherwise, I would have dragged him to the execution field and had him beheaded, to show the power of laws."

 Yang Jian was not removed from his post, but thereafter exerted little influence.
 Emperor Yang sent a guard commander to watch over Yang Jian, with orders to report any wrongdoing immediately.
 He also gave Yang Jian a small number of guards, and those who were assigned to Yang Jian were all weak or old.
 There were few references to Yang Jian in history for the rest of Emperor Yang's reign.
-One such reference was in spring 610, when a number of people claiming to be incarnations of the Maitreya Buddha entered into Luoyang and seized weapons, intending to attack the palace, but before they could do so, Yang Jian encountered them.
+One such reference was in spring 610, when a number of people claiming to be incarnations of the Maitreya Buddha entered Luoyang and seized weapons, intending to attack the palace, but before they could do so, Yang Jian encountered them.
 Yang Jian seized them and executed all of them.